Ollie Silva

 Oliver W. Silva (May 14, 1929 – August 15, 2004) was an American auto racing driver.
 He raced in the Northeastern United States, winning many races, track championships, and touring-series championships.
 Silva drove in modifieds, supermodifieds, pro stocks, late models and sprint cars.
 He was the first driver inducted to the New England Auto Racers Hall of Fame when it was instituted in 1998.

 Biography

-One of 16 children born to Portuguese immigrants, Silva started driving at age 10, steering a tractor and a pickup truck on his family's large produce and poultry farm in Topsfield, Massachusetts.
+One of 16 children born to Portuguese immigrants, Silva started driving at the age of ten, steering a tractor and a pickup truck on his family's large produce and poultry farm in Topsfield, Massachusetts.
 By the time he was 14, he had secretly purchased a car and hid it in woods near the farm to "practice drive" on rarely used back roads.
 Silva served in the United States Army from February 1951 to February 1953, during the Korean War.
 He later worked as a carpenter and roofer.

 Silva began racing in 1949 at Dracut Speedway in a 1934 Ford Coupe.
 Silva raced and won features from Canada to Florida, and won an estimated 500 features in 12 states.
 He drove for many years in a touring SuperModified association known as NESMRA.